 The IMDA officially comes into being on 1 October 2016, with the IDA and the MDA ceasing to exist.
-They follow the launch of the Infocomm Media 2025 plan in August 2015, which recognises the increasing centripetal force of the digital economy exerted across a wide range of sectors and the rapidly-increasing expansion of digital businesses.
+They follow the launch of the Infocomm Media 2025 plan in August 2015, which recognises the increasing centripetal force of the digital economy exerted across a wide range of sectors and the rapidly-increasing expansion of tech, media and comms businesses.

 B. Regulatory functions

-Since the coming into force of the Personal Data Protection Act 2012, personal data protection concerns have been key among many digital businesses.
-By including the PDPC under the new IMDA, personal data protection oversight is brought into the same fold as media and info-communications technology concerns, thus allowing for a greater convergence and synergies in regulatory oversight over digital businesses.
+Since the coming into force of the Personal Data Protection Act 2012, personal data protection concerns have been key among many tech, media and comms businesses.
+By including the PDPC under the new IMDA, personal data protection oversight is brought into the same fold as media and info-communications technology concerns, thus allowing for a greater convergence and synergies in regulatory oversight over tech, media and comms businesses.